About Empire Financial Research

 He has also written for Forbes, the Financial Times, Kiplinger's, the Motley Fool, and TheStreet.com.
 He was featured in two 60 Minutes segments – one in December 2008 about the housing crisis, which won an Emmy, and another in March 2015 about Lumber Liquidators.
 Tilson has appeared dozens of times on CNBC, Bloomberg TV, and Fox Business Network and has been profiled by the Wall Street Journal and the Washington Post.

 Tilson is an avid mountaineer, having climbed Mt.
 Kilimanjaro, Mt.
 Blanc, the Matterhorn, and the Eiger.
 He also competes in obstacle course races regularly and is the all-time record holder in the 50-and-up age group at the 24-hour World's Toughest Mudder, having completed 75 miles and nearly 300 obstacles in 2016.
-Tilson currently lives in Manhattan with his wife and three daughters.
+Tilson currently lives in Manhattan with his wife of 25 years and their three daughters.